 The main operating costs of the firm studied are associated with the remuneration of personnel and the maintenance of the necessary assets to provide technical assistance.
 For the computational exercise we have considered two operational costs: The cost per distance traveled equal to CLP $ 3,300 per hour and a Delay Cost equal to CLP $ 4,800 per hour.
 These costs are referential and do not represent real values provided by the service firm.

-Distributional Model
+Evaluation of Heterogeneity of Penalty Costs

 Distributional model used to characterize customer’s cost assume that there is a probability distribution that characterizes penalty associated with the set of requirements and said distribution is known by the service provider.
 We simulate the resolution of multiple service scenarios conditional to which the planner knows the value of penalty associated with each customer.
 This exercise allows obtaining average global service indicators that help us to evaluate whether the firm should worry about customer heterogeneity or not.
 As explained before, the system composed by the firm and its customers has been characterized assuming a probability distribution and establishing assumptions about its parameters allow us to describe how different customers are from each other.
 As was explain above, we supposed that customer’s penalization follows a normal distribution and it was our special interest to observe the behavior of the system when service operation is exposed to requirements with different degrees of dispersion among customer’s penalty.
 For this we set different values of σ on each scenario.
 The referred service simulation was carried out assigning all customers a different parameter Pi.

-The average penalty assigned to customers is shown under different values of the parameter σ of the distribution.

-Figure X. Relationship between average penalties and dispersion

 The increase in distribution dispersion does not affects customer’s penalty average.
 By positively varying σ, the average penalty only increases in high variance scenarios This means that the difference between each scenario is given only by the variation of the sigma-parameter.
 The resolution of the generated instances shows that the assignment of a heterogeneous value to the penalty, allows to separate customers into two groups: One composed of those priority customers that receives service immediately and a second group composed of those that must be assisted with delay.
 The following boxplots show that the routing algorithm chooses to systematically go for customers with high penalty values to include them in service routes and choose to make the service more flexible to customers with low penalty.